 In Endon in Staffordshire, the villagers dress their well, hold a fayre (village celebration) and crown a girl as the Well Dressing Queen.
 Local men hold a competition, known as 'Tossing the Sheaf', in which they compete to see who can toss a bale of straw the highest.
 In other places, boats are blessed, Morris dancers put on displays and local festivals are held.

 The last Monday in May is a bank holiday.
 Many organizations, businesses and schools are closed.
 Stores may be open or closed, according to local custom.
 Public transport systems often run to a holiday timetable.

 In 2002 this bank holiday was moved to June 4 to follow an extra bank holiday on June 3.
 This gave people a four-day weekend to celebrate the Golden Jubilee of Queen Elizabeth II.
 This marked the 50th year of her accession to the throne of the United Kingdom.
-The spring bank holiday will also be moved to June 4 in 2012 to form a long weekend together with the Queen’s Diamond Jubilee bank holiday.
+The spring bank holiday was also moved to June 4 in 2012, to form a long weekend along with the Queen’s Diamond Jubilee bank holiday.